threefoldtech/info_grid/src/documentation/system_administrators/getstarted/ssh_guide/ssh_openssh.md

     ```
   * Select and copy the public key when needed
 * To deploy a full VM
-  * Go to the following section of the [Threefold Dashboard](https://dashboard.grid.tf/): Deploy -> Virtual Machines -> Full Virtual Machine
+  * On the [Threefold Dashboard](https://dashboard.grid.tf/), go to: Deploy -> Virtual Machines -> Full Virtual Machine
   * Choose the parameters you want
     * Minimum CPU: 1 vCore
     * Minimum Memory: 512 Mb